Peter C. Goldmark Jr.

-Peter Carl Goldmark, Jr. (born December 2, 1940) is a retired publisher and journalist who highlighted environmental and social issues.
+Peter Carl Goldmark Jr. (born December 2, 1940) is an American retired publisher and journalist who highlighted environmental and social issues.
 Goldmark retired in 2010 as director of the Environmental Defense Fund's climate and air program.
 He was previously the chairman and CEO of the International Herald Tribune, the president of the Rockefeller Foundation, the executive director of the Port Authority of New York and New Jersey, and the budget director for the State of New York.
 He is noted for being an advocate for social causes and environmental issues in many of his assignments.
 He was responsible for management of multi-billion-dollar budgets in some of his posts.

 Personal life

 Goldmark is the son of Peter Carl Goldmark, who led the development of LP records and invented the first practical color television, among other innovations, and the former Frances Trainer.
-He graduated from Harvard University in 1962.
+He graduated from Choate Rosemary Hall in 1958 and graduated from Harvard University in 1962.
 Thereafter he taught at the Putney School in Vermont for two years, where he met his wife, née Aliette Marie Misson.
-Goldmark has reportedly maintained a residence in Brooklyn, New York since his tenure with the Rockefeller Foundation.
+Goldmark has maintained a residence in Brooklyn, New York, since his tenure with the Rockefeller Foundation.